Last Revised: June 07, 2024

 Many pyrophoric reagents must not be extinguished using a CO2 fire extinguisher.
 Many pyrophoric materials fires can be classified as a “Class D: Combustible Metals” fire.
 While a Class D fire extinguisher is, per OSHA, required for labs working with materials that could cause a Class D fire, FES discourages their use in favor of evacuation.
 This is because not all Class D fires can be extinguished by any one kind of Class D fire extinguisher.
 Furthermore, Class D fires are prone to re-ignite and Class D fire extinguishers often have a lower effective range than other classes of fire extinguishers, making Class D fires difficult to fight safely and effectively.
 Determination of how to extinguish a Class D fire is best left to emergency responders.
 Your role is to inform them of what materials are fueling the fire.

 Small incipient fires with an exotic fuel source (e.g. pyrophoric or explosive chemicals, reaction mixtures containing highly corrosive, toxic, or other hazardous chemicals) may be attempted to be immediately smothered using sand, powdered lime, or a similar dry extinguishing agent.
-A dry extinguishing must be readily available where work is performed.
+A dry extinguishing agent must be readily available where work is performed.
 Small fires occurring at the tips of needles used to transfer liquid pyrophorics can be extinguished by immersing them in a beaker of such a dry extinguishing agent.

 If using sand, powdered lime, or a similar dry extinguishing agent does not immediately put out the fire, do not continue fighting the fire; evacuate the area and notify emergency services as described on the Emergency Info: Fire page.